 The available energy at any one point can be heading in many different directions, depending on its origin:

 Consider for a moment the impact of waves on a fixed vertical wall, which reflects all the incident wave energy.
 In this instance a standing wave pattern forms from the constructive interference of the incident and reflected waves that carry energy in opposing directions.

 Conversely, to effectively absorb all the incident wave energy, the wall needs to move so that it creates a wave exactly out of phase with the incident wave.
-If these waves perfectly cancel eachother out no energy remains in the water at the wall's boundaries, and all of the original energy must have transfered to the moving wall - thus we've created a wave energy absorber!
+If these waves perfectly cancel each other out no energy remains in the water at the wall's boundaries, and all of the original energy must have transferred to the moving wall - thus we've created a wave energy absorber!

 However, this creates two challenges:

 Therefore an ideal wave energy device should be shaped to minimise energy dissipation and reflections and its motion should be suitably damped for a given wave condition.
 However, before we seek to solve this seemingly simple problem, we must also remember that real ocean waves are not regular: they vary in intensity, direction, aren't sinusoidal and the energy is dispersed throughout the water column!